Accountability

 Mid-term

-– Embed anti-racist approaches throughout, Included in policies, quotas and all work.
-Taking the approach of Accomplices:
+• Embed anti-racist approaches throughout, taking the approach of Accomplices:

 • Working behind the scenes to create change